Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Some special cases and bridges to the Mat ern model

 \section{Some special cases and bridges to the Mat\'ern model}

-The computation of the $\mathcal{H}_{\kappa,\mu,a,d}$ correlation function requires an efficient evaluation of the Gauss hypergeometric function, which is feasible \citep{Johansson2019} but could be cumbersome to (spatial) statisticians or machine learning practitioners used to handle closed-form parametric correlation models.
+The computation of the correlation function $\mathcal{H}_{\kappa,\mu,a,d}$ requires the evaluation of the Gauss hypergeometric function.
+Although efficient numerical implementations are available \citep{Johansson2019}, this may be less familiar to spatial statisticians and machine learning practitioners accustomed to closed-form parametric correlation models.